-(10)
+equation (10)

 where is broad-sense heritability of trait z in species j, the total genetic proportion of variation in the ecologically relevant trait z of species j.

 The theory presented builds from previous work by Shuster et al. (2006) in which they presented a quantitative definition of broad-sense community heritability, .
 It is worth repeating their definition to provide context of the theory here.
 “Community heritability should be proportional to the product of the broad sense heritability of the tree trait, , used to identify genetically similar communities and the intensity of community-level selection, , relative to total selection in each ecological context, (+En).
-Thus,
+Thus, from equation 1 in Shuster et al. [2006],

-, (equation 1 in Shuster et al. [2006])
+, equation (11)

-Where is broad sense heritability of tree trait , and  summarizes the intensity of the fitness consequences of genetic interactions between each arthropod species and its host plant.”
+where is broad-sense heritability of tree trait , and  summarizes the intensity of the fitness consequences of genetic interactions between each arthropod species and its host plant.”
 Here, we have quantified the second term of the product on the right-hand side of the equation, such that is analogous to, defined in equation 8.

 Methods:

-We apply the theory above to quantify the covariance of species i's fitness with trait values of species j and determine whether heritable differences in the trait values of species j are likely to alter the fitness of species i, i.e., to determine when a community genetics perspective is necessary.
+We apply the theory above to quantify the covariance of species i's fitness with trait values of species j and determine whether heritable differences in the trait values of species j are likely to alter the fitness of species i (c.f., equation 10), i.e., to determine when a community genetics perspective is necessary.
 To address this objective, we use the four community types presented above answer the following question: How does variation among species’ effective community diversity affect the covariance of fitness in species j with traits of species i?
 Using the four community structures, we calculated the marginal fitness response in all species to changes in trait values.
 To do this, we modified the trait value of one species i with 19 discrete steps and measured the change in fitness in each species in the community arising from all 2n-1 community contexts.
 We used Matlab (ver.
 7.3.0; Mathworks, Inc., Natick, MA) for our analysis.
 The analysis will provide the covariance matrix of each species j’s fitness with trait value of each species i, cov(rj, zi), and thus the interspecific indirect genetic effect is simply the broad-sense heritability of trait zj times cov(rj, zi).

 Results and Discussion

-Our results show that as the interspecific variation in selection increases, effective community diversity decreases from the total richness of species in the community (see Figs. 2, 3) and that the genetic variation in one species is more likely to influence the fitness of another (see Figure 4).
+Our results show that as the interspecific variation in selection increases, effective community diversity decreases from the total richness of species in the community (see Figs. 2, 3) and that the genetic variation in one species is more likely to influence the fitness of another (see Fig. 4).
 Species in the symmetric interactions community all perceive the full diversity of species in the community and have the largest effective community diversity.
 Variation in strength and frequency of interactions reduce effective community diversity.
 Foundation species that provide the major sources of interspecific selection reduce effective community diversity even further.
-Few and varying interactions further reduced effective community diversity.
+Few and varying interactions further reduce effective community diversity.

-We also found that a species’ effective community diversity (DE,i) is negatively correlated with the maximum covariance between its fitness and the trait value of an interacting species (Figure 3).
-And generally, as the number of interactions decline or as variation in selection among species increases, each species’ effective community diversity decreases.
-In particular, when compared to species that are not foundation species, trait variation within a foundation species i has a much greater influence on its interacting community, as measured by the average fitness of interacting species j’s (Figure 4).
+We also found that a species’ effective community diversity (DE,i) is negatively correlated with the maximum covariance between its fitness and the trait value of an interacting species (Fig. 3), and generally, as the number of interactions decline or as variation in selection among species increases, each species’ effective community diversity decreases.
+In particular, when compared to species that are not foundation species, trait variation within a foundation species i has a much greater influence on its interacting community, as measured by the average fitness of interacting species j’s (Fig. 4).